purdue-onchip/gds2Para/README.md

 * \<freqScale>: Integer representing frequency interpolation.
 The recommended value is `0` for logarithmic spacing.
 The value `1` is for linear spacing.
 * \<numLayer>: The total number of layers in this design.
 The integer here must match the number of active \<layer entry> lines following this line in the file.
 * \<layer entry>: An entire line representing a single layer.
-    * The four pieces of information that must be included in order are the layer name at the start of the line, the z-coordinate of the bottom of the layer (designated with `z = ` before a length with implied units), the height of the layer (designated with `h = ` before a length with implied units), and the relative permittivity of the dielectric making up that insulating parts of that layer (designated with `e = ` before a unitless floating-point number greater than or equal to unity).
+    * The four pieces of information that must be included in order are the layer name at the start of the line, the z-coordinate of the bottom of the layer (designated with 'z = ' before a length with implied units), the height of the layer (designated with 'h = ' before a length with implied units), and the relative permittivity of the dielectric making up that insulating parts of that layer (designated with 'e = ' before a unitless floating-point number greater than or equal to unity).
     * A lowercase 'e' may be used for scientific notation.
     * In order to maintain correspondence with the layer numbers used in a GDSII file, the layer names must be a plain integer or be an alphanumeric string with a capital 'M' before the layer number.
     * It is strongly recommended to add one layer below the bottommost GDSII layer and a second layer above the topmost GDSII layer to serve as planes of perfect electrical conductor (PEC) representing how the design would behave in a testing environment.